rulo-code/react-base-project/README.md

 # Getting Started with Create React App

-This project was maked with love
+This project was maked with love.

 ## Available Scripts